Rapiiidooo/image-scraper/README.md

 - Chrome : http://chromedriver.chromium.org/downloads
 - Firefox : https://github.com/mozilla/geckodriver/releases
 - PhantomJS : http://phantomjs.org/download.html
+- Safari : safaridriver is native on MacOS

 Otherwise you will have to give the path manually in the option.